French Camp Academy

-French Camp Academy (FCA) is an interdenominational Christian boarding home and academy in French Camp, Mississippi.
-It is intended to serve children and teenagers who need opportunities and resources not available in their home or peer environments FCA also serves young people in their area by providing an accredited Christian education for grades 7-12.
-The school operates several businesses in French Camp, including a bed and breakfast, a gift shop, and a restaurant.
+French Camp Academy (FCA) is an interdenominational Christian boarding school located in French Camp, Mississippi.
+It is dedicated to supporting children and teenagers who may lack access to the opportunities and resources they need in their home or peer environments.
+In addition to serving residential students, FCA also provides an accredited Christian education for local students in grades 7-12.
+FCA operates several community-focused businesses that provide opportunities for students to learn practical work skills, earn academic credit and income, which includes a bed and breakfast, a gift shop, a restaurant, radio station, and observatory.

 History

-A group of Scotch-Irish Christians, under the area Presbyterian Church, established the Central Mississippi Institute for Girls in 1885.
-The French Camp Academy for Boys opened later in 1885.
-In 1915 a fire destroyed the girls' school; both the schools for boys and girls combined as the French Camp Academy.
-In 1950 the school was reorganized under a board of trustees, which represented various Christian denominations.
+In 1885, a group of Scotch-Irish Christians affiliated with the local Presbyterian Church founded the Central Mississippi Institute for Girls in French Camp.
+Later that same year, the French Camp Academy for Boys was established.
+Following a devastating fire in 1915 that destroyed the girls' school, the two institutions merged to form what is now known as French Camp Academy.
+In 1950, the academy was reorganized under a board of trustees representing a variety of Christian denominations, reflecting its interdenominational mission.

 Location and composition

 French Camp Academy is in French Camp, a community in central Mississippi, 80 mi south of Tupelo and 90 mi north of Jackson.
 The school has a total of 900 acre of land.

-The school hosts the Rainwater Observatory and Planetarium, the largest planetary observatory in Mississippi.
-The observatory, with 16 telescopes, has a clear view of outer space since it is far from major cities, which are sources of light pollution.
-The observatory is open by appointment to members of the public.

 Education

 Residents of French Camp Academy in Grades K-6 attend a public school, French Camp Elementary School of the Choctaw County School District.
-Students in grades 7 - 12 attend French Camp Academy's campus facility.
+Local students interested in a private school education in grades 7 - 12 can attend French Camp Academy.

 Students are required to wear school uniforms, similar to many private and public schools today.
-High school students may attend a vocational technology program in the Choctaw Vocational Center in Ackerman.
+High school students may attend a vocational technology program in the Choctaw Vocational Center in Ackerman or enroll in FCA's vocational program that has a strong emphasis in the welding arts.